The Handmaid's Tale: Feminist analysis

 Jezebels are women who are forced to become prostitutes and entertainers.
 They are available only to the Commanders and to their guests.
-Offred portrays Jezebels as attractive and educated; they may be unsuitable as handmaids due to temperament.
+Offred portrays Jezebels as attractive and educated; they may be unsuitable as Handmaids due to temperament.
 They have been sterilized, a surgery that is forbidden to other women.
 They operate in unofficial but state-sanctioned brothels, unknown to most women.

 Jezebels, whose title comes from Jezebel in the Bible, dress in the remnants of sexualized costumes from "the time before", such as cheerleaders' costumes, school uniforms, and Playboy Bunny costumes.
 Jezebels can wear make-up, drink alcohol and socialize with men, but are tightly controlled by the Aunts.
-When they pass their sexual prime or their looks fade, they are discarded without any precision as to whether they are killed or sent to the Colonies in the novel.
+When they pass their sexual prime or their looks fade, they are discarded without any precision as to whether they are killed or sent to the Colonies.